80 Best Hotels in Nevada, USA

 $ | 3000 Paradise Rd., Las Vegas, NV, 89109, USA

 Convention attendees have loved this hotel's proximity to the Las Vegas Convention Center for decades, but converting some of its hotel rooms to time-shares has also helped the hotel stay in the game as the Strip has exploded with bigger and bolder properties.
 It's an amazing testimony to resilience, and has been renovated extensively since the mid-2010s.
-Some lean years for the showroom made famous by Elvis robbed the overall property of that certain sizzle; but entertainment has been on the upswing as well, thanks to recurring Barry Manilow dates scheduled throughout 2023 and one-night concert stops by Kool & The Gang and other casino favorites.
-Magician Jen Kramer and stand-up comedy have lately shared a unique little cabaret venue.
+Some lean years for the showroom made famous by Elvis robbed the overall property of that certain sizzle; but entertainment has been on the upswing as well, thanks it being the one guaranteed place to still see Barry Manilow, as well as one-night concert stops by casino favorites such as Air Supply and Cheap Trick.
+Magician Jen Kramer and tributes to Motown and Elvis have lately shared a unique little cabaret venue.
 The property's real standout attraction now is its Superbook, which pioneered the mission-control-style sports book and continues to set the line for betting action (the giant screens got upgraded during the pandemic).
 Because the hotel is east of the Strip, west-facing accommodations have great views.
 A variety of suite options include one- and two-bedroom accommodations with amenities ranging from spa tubs to dining tables and wet bars.
 Live cooking action at the world's largest and arguably most famous Benihana restaurant has been a consistent novelty amid changes inside and outside this piece of Las Vegas history.
+But a surprising number of restaurants are still on property, including a rare surviving buffet.

 Pros